Kenini1805/Kenini1805/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: <a href="https://chillwithsu.com/">chillwithsu.com</a>
 ## Quote of the day:
-<em>&quot;Everything great that has ever happened to humanity has begun as a single thought in someone's mind.&quot;</em> <br>
+<em>&quot;Even when you think you have your life all mapped out, things happen that shape your destiny in ways you might never have imagined.&quot;</em> <br>
-— Yanni
+— Deepak Chopra

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>